-Too often we write articles criticizing third world countries for the overload of plastic debris in our oceans and while it is true that the greatest amount of plastic waste originates in a few Asia countries today’s inspiring video demonstrates that people living in those developing countries are intimately aware of plastic pollution and how it impacts their daily lives.
-Especially the fishing folk and others that rely on the ocean for their livelihood and they can come up with some very creative solutions.
+Too often we write articles criticizing third world countries for the overload of plastic debris in our oceans.
+While it is true that the greatest amount of plastic waste originates in a few Asia countries, today’s inspiring video demonstrates that people living in those developing countries are intimately aware of plastic pollution and how it impacts their daily lives.
+Oftentimes the fishing folk and others that rely on the ocean for their livelihood are especially aware.
+And they can come up with some very creative solutions.

 Meet Ahmed of Lamu!